LordGolias/antistasi/README.md

 A mission is a persistent data structure that has a `type` (e.g. `kill_officer`), a `status` (e.g. `available`), and other properties.
-These properties are used to call scripts that start a scripted set of events with tasks for the players.
+These properties are used to initialize its own spawn (see above).
+Each mission is defined by a set of states (e.g. `"initialize"`, `"wait_to_deliver"`) and functions that execute those states.
-Every script is stored in the directory `Missions/`, and the API to create, start, and cancel missions is defined in `Missions/mission.sqf`.
+Every mission is stored in the directory `Missions/`, and the API to create, start, and cancel missions is defined in `Missions/mission.sqf`.
-For example, to create the mission to `kill_officer` in city `_cityName`, use
+For example, to create the mission to `"kill_officer"` in city `_cityName`, use

 ```
 // create and save it persistently